2025 Timeline

 Our 4th Annual General Meeting was held at The Gildredge Park Bowls Clubhouse and was well attended.
 Speaker, Caroline Ansell MP said housing is the biggest issue concerning local people.

-We finally achieved planning consent for our new build of five houses at Biddenden Close, Langney, which will be offered under a Shared Ownership scheme once built.
+We finally achieved planning consent for our new build of five houses at Biddenden Close, Langney, which will be offered under a Shared Ownership scheme once built and appointed OSM Construction as our new build partner.

 We signed a grant agreement with Eastbourne Borough Council for a community led housing Grant of £65k for the new build development.
 This has kick started our fundraising.